oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    kubectl apply -f traefik-ingress-sample-domain2-cluster-cluster-1.yaml kubectl apply -f traefik-ingress-sample-domain2-cluster-cluster-2.yaml
    ```
-      {{% /expand%}}

-   > **NOTE**: If you're interested in the details of the `curl` commands we use to access each cluster through its Ingress, see the comments embedded within the `/tmp/mii-sample/ingresses` YAML files.

    > **NOTE**: We give each cluster Ingress a different host name that is decorated using both its operator domain UID and its cluster name.
 This makes each cluster uniquely addressable even when cluster names are the same across different clusters.
+When using `curl` to access the WebLogic domain through the Ingress, you will need to supply a host name header that matches the host names in the Ingress.

    For more on information Ingresses and load balancers, see [Ingress]({{< relref "/userguide/managing-domains/ingress/_index.md" >}}).

-1. _Set up access to a base WebLogic 12.2.1.4 image for this sample that will be used for creating the sample's model images._
+1. _Obtain the WebLogic 12.2.1.4 image that is required to create the sample's model images._

-   Do one of the following:

-   - Option 1 (recommended), set up access to an existing WebLogic image in the [Oracle Container Registry](http://container-registry.oracle.com):

-     {{%expand "Click here for details." %}}

    a.
 Use a browser to access [Oracle Container Registry](http://container-registry.oracle.com).